top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 We run a benchmark to evaluate the influence of the top cutoff on the performance.
-The test has been performed with an image resolution of 120x160 pixels.
+The test was performed with an image resolution of 120x160 pixels.
 The results are shown in [](#fig:perf_image_res_top_d).
 40 pixels is the standard top cutoff values.
 This means the upper 40 pixels are cut away from each image.
 While increasing the top cutoff amount, the $d_{mean}$ decreases slightly while $\phi_{mean}$ increases slightly.
 We don’t see big changes in performance until the top cutoff gets quite big.
 At this point the Duckiebot does not see enough to control according to the actual pose situation.

 <center><img figure-id="fig:perf_image_res_top_time" figure-caption="Segment process time and number of segments for different top cutoffs in pixels." src="perf_image_res_top_time.png" alt="Top cutoff performance test" style="width: 400px;"/></center>